ohjuno/centernet/README.md

 The models in the original repository are also small, fast, and accurate, but **not enough** for CPU and mobile devices.

 Therefore, I want to replace the backbone of the model with a variant of MobileNet and tune the operations to make them suitable for CPU inference.
-I also change the heatmap loss function to compensate for the accuracy lost in the lightweighting process.
+I also change the heatmap loss function to compensate for the accuracy lost in the model compression process.

 ## ONNX Export